altwalker/altwalker/docs/installation.md

 ### GraphWalker

-Altwalker relies on [Graphwalker](http://graphwalker.github.io/) to generate paths through your model(s).
+AltWalker relies on [Graphwalker](http://graphwalker.github.io/) to generate paths through your model(s).

 AltWalker uses the GraphWalker CLI, the CLI is a standalone jar file.
 You need to have Java 8 installed to be able to execute the jar file.